 Gua sha has long been used in traditional Chinese medicine as a massage and sculpting tool, but why has the humble Gua Sha become so popular?
-Let us break it down for you.
+Let us break down what it is and the Gua Sha Benefits what it is for you.

 What Is Gua Sha?

 A Gua Sha is simply a crystal or stone which has been carved and sculpted into curves that are made to fit and contour areas of your face.
 The most popular stone of choice is Rose Quartz Gua Sha Australia, due to its abundance and pretty pink colouring.
 Rose Quartz also promotes self-love and helps stimulate the circulatory system.

 When used in a methodical scraping fashion a Gua Sha is the perfect tool to massage facial muscles, reduce puffiness, stimulate circulation and enhance your natural beauty by sculpting your facial features.
 It is also believed that the properties in Rose Quartz help to improve uneven and dull skin by generating skin cell renewal.

 - Promotes lymphatic drainage and reduces puffiness

 The scraping action used with a Gua Sha helps to stimulate the facial muscles, facia, lymphatic and circulatory systems.
 Due to the gentle touch and targeted movements, this process is deeply relaxing which helps to activate our parasympathetic nervous system putting you into a relaxed nervous state.